amyasnikov/validity/docs/entities/serializers.md

 #### TTP Template

-Inside this field at the serializer page you can view your template defined either via DB or via Git.
+Inside this field at the Serializer page you can view your template defined either via DB or via Data Source.

 At the add/edit form this field is used to store TTP Template inside the DB.
 This option fits well when you have small templates or just need to quickly test some setup.